Mindful Eating: Enjoy a Healthy Relationship with Food

 “Emma has helped me so much with understanding my relationship with food.”

-Many people get trapped in a cycle of yo-yo dieting, perhaps losing weight and then re-gaining the weight they’ve lost.
-Not being fully aware of their mindless eating habits or underlying (emotional) eating triggers, not knowing how to change their former, pre-diet eating or their body having a ‘rebound’ response to rapid weight loss can put individuals at risk of weight re-gain; I’ve experienced this with many clients who have approached me following a quick-fix commercial diet programme.
-Short-term weight loss diets might not address underlying habits or a person’s relationship with food, and identifying unhelpful eating behaviours as well as unhelpful thought patterns is a key part of helping a client to improve their eating habits.
-See my blog post: ‘Stop Yo-Yo Dieting With Middle-Way Eating’.
-My service helps clients to adopt more healthy eating habits, more helpful attitudes towards food and weight management and improved knowledge about themselves, food and the body, giving them a much better chance of successful long-term weight management and a better relationship with food.
+Many people get trapped in a cycle of yo-yo dieting, losing weight and then re-gaining the weight they’ve lost.
+Not being fully aware of their mindless eating habits or underlying (emotional) eating triggers, not knowing how to change their former, pre-diet eating or their body having a ‘rebound’ response to rapid weight loss can put individuals at risk of weight re-gain; I’ve experienced this with many clients who have approached me following quick-fix commercial diet programmes.
+Many weight loss plans offer a weight loss solution only, and don’t address underlying habits or a person’s relationship with food.
+Identifying unhelpful beliefs and thought patterns and deeper-seated drives to eat compulsively is a key part of helping clients to improve their eating habits and relationship with food, giving them a much better chance of achieving sustainable, balanced eating patterns, and long-term weight control.
+Read my blog post: ‘How To Boost Your Weight Loss Motivation‘.

 “I wanted a way off the yo-yo diet roundabout but couldn’t see a way out on my own.
 Mindful eating is not a quick fix but has helped me explore and understand my relationship with food“.